LucaTeodorescu/paxos/README.md

 ## Description

-Python code for a project for the "Eléments logiciels pour le traitement des données massives" course at ENSAE Paris
+Python code of a modelisation of the paxos algorithm of [Leslie Lamport's article](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) (also [this one](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf)).
+In this repo we propose a structure for the algorithm inside [paxos](https://github.com/LucaTeodorescu/paxos/tree/main/paxos) and the experiments -aswell as the code- done with this structure inside [experiments](https://github.com/LucaTeodorescu/paxos/tree/main/experiments)

 ## Getting started